57 Creepy-Fun Outdoor Halloween Decorations You Need This Year

 Zombie garden gnome

-This evil little creature with light-up eyes isn’t your mother’s garden gnome.
+This isn’t your mother’s garden gnome.
 Like a pint-sized extra from Night of the Living Dead, he’s a flesh-eating version of the classic lawn ornament—so watch your ankles!
-These Amazon finds under $30 will turn your house into the best haunted house on the block.

 Spinning circus clown